Four-manifolds, geometries and knots: Infranilmanifolds

 A nilmanifold is a coset space of a 1-connected nilpotent Lie group by a discrete subgroup.
-More generally, an {\it infranilmanifold} is a quotient $\pi\backslash N$ where $N$ is a 1-connected nilpotent Lie group and $\pi$ is a discrete torsion free subgroup of the semidirect product $Aff(N)=N\rtimes_\alpha Aut(N)$ such that $\pi\cap N$ is a lattice in $N$ and $\pi/\pi\cap N$ is finite.
+More generally, an {\it infranilmanifold} is a quotient $\pi\backslash N$ where $N$ is a 1-connected nilpotent Lie group and $\pi$ is a discrete torsion-free subgroup of the semidirect product $Aff(N)=N\rtimes_\alpha Aut(N)$ such that the translation subgroup $T(\pi)=\pi\cap N$ is a lattice in $N$ and $\pi/\pi\cap N$ is finite.
 Thus infranilmanifolds are finitely covered by nilmanifolds.
-The Lie group $N$ is determined by $\sqrt\pi$, by Mal'cev's rigidity theorem, and two infranilmanifolds are diffeomorphic if and only if their fundamental groups are isomorphic.
+It follows from the work of Mal'cev that $T(\pi)=\sqrt\pi$ and that the Lie group $N$ is determined by $\sqrt\pi$ \cite{[Ma49]}.
+Two infranilmanifolds are diffeomorphic if and only if their fundamental groups are isomorphic.
 The isomorphism may then be induced by an affine diffeomorphism.
-The infranilmanifolds derived from the abelian Lie groups $R^n$ are just the flat manifolds.
+The infranilmanifolds derived from the abelian Lie groups $\mathbb{R}^n$ are just the flat manifolds.
 It is not hard to see that there are just three 4-dimensional (real) nilpotent Lie algebras.
 (Compare the analogous argument of Theorem 1.4.)
-Hence there are three 1-connected 4-dimensional nilpotent Lie groups, $R^4$, $Nil^3\times R$ and $Nil^4$.
+Hence there are three 1-connected 4-dimensional nilpotent Lie groups, $\mathbb{R}^4$, $Nil^3\times\mathbb{R}$ and $Nil^4$.

-The group $Nil^3$ is the subgroup of $SL(3,\mathbb{R})$ consisting of upper triangular matrices $[r,s,t]= .$ It has abelianization $R^2$ and centre $\zeta Nil^3={Nil^3}'\cong R$.
+The group $Nil^3$ is the subgroup of $SL(3,\mathbb{R})$ consisting of upper triangular matrices $[r,s,t]= .$ It has abelianization $\mathbb{R}^2$ and centre $\zeta Nil^3={Nil^3}'\cong\mathbb{R}$.
 The elements $[1,0,0]$, $[0,1,0]$ and $[0,0,1/q]$ generate a discrete cocompact subgroup of $Nil^3$ isomorphic to $\Gamma_q$, and these are essentially the only such subgroups.
-(Since they act orientably on $R^3$ they are $PD_3^+$-groups.)
+(Since they act orientably on $\mathbb{R}^3$ they are $PD_3^+$-groups.)
 The coset space $N_q=Nil^3/\Gamma_q$ is the total space of the $S^1$-bundle over $S^1\times S^1$ with Euler number $q$, and the action of $\zeta Nil^3$ on $Nil^3$ induces a free action of $S^1=\zeta Nil/\zeta\Gamma_q$ on $N_q$.
-The group $Nil^4$ is the semidirect product $R^3\rtimes_\theta R$, where $\theta(t)=[t,t,t^2/2]$.
-It has abelianization $R^2$ and central series $\zeta Nil^4\cong R< \zeta_2 Nil^4={Nil^4}'\cong R^2$.
+The group $Nil^4$ is the semidirect product $\mathbb{R}^3\rtimes_\theta\mathbb{R}$, where $\theta(t)=[t,t,t^2/2]$.
+It has abelianization $\mathbb{R}^2$ and central series $\zeta{Nil^4}\cong\mathbb{R}< \zeta_2{Nil^4}={Nil^4}'\cong\mathbb{R}^2$.